Alister Hardy: Zoology

+In 1919, after being discharged from the army with the rank of captain, Hardy returned to Oxford, this time to read zoology in order to learn as much as possible about animals and their evolution.
+He was awarded a scholarship to spend a year at the Naples Marine Biological Station, where he developed his interest in plankton.
+After graduating with distinction in 1921, he worked as an assistant naturalist at the Fisheries Laboratory, Lowestoft, researching the feeding of North Sea herrings on plankton.

 Hardy was the zoologist on the RRS Discovery voyage to explore the Antarctic between 1925 and 1927, as part of the Discovery Investigations.
 Through his studies of zooplankton and its relationship with predators, he became expert in marine mammals such as whales.
 Whilst on board the Discovery he designed and later built a mechanism called the Continuous Plankton Recorder or CPR.
 The CPR collects plankton samples and stores them on a moving band of silk, preserving them in formalin.
 His pioneering research into plankton distribution and abundance is continued by the Continuous Plankton Recorder Survey (CPR Survey).

 Hardy was the first Professor of Zoology at the University of Hull from 1928 – 1942.
 In 1942, he was then appointed Professor of Natural History at the University of Aberdeen, where he remained until 1946, when he became Linacre Professor of Zoology in the University of Oxford and Fellow of Merton College, a position he held until 1963.
 In 1940, Hardy was made a Fellow of the Royal Society.
 He was knighted in 1957.